-All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse' KCSIE 2022 p.144, can suffer long lasting emotional and psychological effects.
+All staff recognise that children who experience domestic abuse, including where they see, hear or experience it's effects, as well as intimate partner abuse, referred to as 'teenage relationship abuse' KCSIE 2024 p.144, can suffer long lasting emotional and psychological effects.
 Staff must report any concerns using the school's safeguarding procedures.